Information Design for Congested Social Services: Optimal Need-Based Persuasion: Mechanism Comparisons

 \subsection{Homogeneous Users}

 We start our comparative studies by analyzing the special case of homogeneous users ($\lambda_{\high} =0$).
-Observe that in this single-type setting, Pareto-dominance is equivalent to optimality, in terms of maximizing the welfare of type-$\low$ users.
-Consequently, we let $\sm$ denote the {\em optimal} signaling mechanism, the one that maximizes the welfare of type-$\low$ users.
+Observe that in this single-type setting, Pareto-dominance is equivalent to optimality, in terms of maximizing the welfare of $\low$-type users.
+Consequently, we let $\sm$ denote the {\em optimal} signaling mechanism, the one that maximizes the welfare of $\low$-type users.

-In the following proposition we compare the optimal signaling mechanism $\sm$ with the full-information extreme ($\fim$).
-With a slight abuse of notation, for $\mu \in \{ \fim, \sm \}$, we denote the $W_\low(\mu)$ the type-$\low$ welfare under mechanism $\mu$.
-We have the following result, whose proof is provided in Appendix~\ref{ap:comparison}. \begin{proposition}[Limits of information design] In the homogeneous setting, we have
+In the following proposition we compare the optimal signaling mechanism $\sm$ with \jaedit{full-information} \jadelete{the full-information extreme} ($\fim$).
+With a slight abuse of notation, for $\mu \in \{ \fim, \sm \}$, we denote the $W_\low(\mu)$ the $\low$-type welfare under mechanism $\mu$.
+We have the following result, whose proof is provided in Appendix~\ref{ap:comparison}.\vmcomment{to do: shorten by a word or two to save a line. } \jacomment{I think we should replace ``the full-information extreme'' in the first line with ``full-information''} \begin{proposition}[Limits of information design] In the homogeneous setting, we have